haydenbleasel/next-fathom/README.md

 # next-fathom

-`next-fathom` is a React hook specifically designed for Next.js that adds [Fathom Analytics](https://usefathom.com/), a privacy-focused analytics tool, to your site.
+`next-fathom` is a tiny, SSR-friendly React hook specifically designed for Next.js that adds [Fathom Analytics](https://usefathom.com/), a privacy-focused analytics tool, to your site.
 When installed, it will automatically initialize Fathom and track page views using the Next.js router.

 ### Installation